elegant-scipy/elegant-scipy/markdown/preface.markdown

 Instead, just such an object (the wedding dress) is compared to delightfully concise code.
 The kind of code that you rarely encounter, yet know immediately when you do.
 We hope that you will know exactly what he means after reading this book.
-That you will read or write a piece of elegant code, and feel calmed in the face of its beauty and grace.
+That you will read or write a piece of elegant code, and feel calmed in the glow of its beauty and grace.
 (Note: the authors may be prone to hyperbole.)
 Perhaps you too will compliment your significant other on how their outfit reminds you of that bit of code you saw in Elegant SciPy...